hdra/hndr.me/content/pages/landing.md

 save_as: index.html

-A CS student currently studying in Malaysia.
+An software engineer currently living in Malaysia.
 Write a bit of a lot of programming languages; C#, Javascript, Python, PHP, HTML/CSS and a few others.
 Spend most time getting distracted by software technologies.
 Mobile apps, game develoment, web design, machine learning are stuffs that I find shiny.